-The District has entered into a collective agreement with other California Districts for the detection and suppression of citrus pests.
-Based on this joint agreement, Southern Tulare County Citrus Pest Control District is liable to supply a variable percentage of the budget funds required to finance the Central California Tristeza Eradication Agency for each fiscal year.
+The District has entered into a collective agreement with two other California Districts for the detection and suppression of citrus pests.
+Based on this joint agreement, each participating District is liable to supply a variable percentage of the budget funds required to finance the operations of the Central California Tristeza Eradication Agency (the Agency) for each fiscal year.
 The actual liability (base) which each member District incurs depends upon the planted tree acreage located within each District's respective boundaries.
-In addition, each District is responsible for its proportionate share of the Central California Tristeza Eradication Agency's various reserve funds, such as for equipment and capital expenditures.
+In addition, each District is responsible for its proportionate share of the Agency's various reserve funds, such as for equipment and capital expenditures.
+The board of the Agency is currently comprised of seven members based on the member's contributions.
+The District has two members on the board of the Agency.
 This agreement executed effective July 1, 1998, has been amended and restated.
 The new agreement, effective July 1, 2017, will remain in effect until terminated.
-For the current fiscal year, Southern Tulare County Citrus Pest Control District's share of the cost of this program was \$409,796.
+For the current fiscal year, Southern Tulare County Citrus Pest Control District's share of the cost of this program was \$482,391.

-NOTE 3 - Commitments and Contingencies (continued)
+NOTE 5 - Commitments and Contingencies